X2Cscope/X2CScope.github.io/docs/firmware/mcc.md

 nav_order: 2
 ---

-# Configure X2Cscope with MCC
+# Integrate X2Cscope with MCC

-## Documentation coming soon...
+## MCC documentation coming soon...

 ## Until then, you can use available [demos](../supportedHW.md)